Cambodia: Crime

 In 2017, Cambodia had a homicide rate of 2.4 per 100,000 population.

 Prostitution is de jure illegal in Cambodia.
 However, in a series of 1993 interviews of women about prostitution, three quarters of the interviewees found being a prostitute to be a norm and a profession they felt was not shameful having.
 That same year, it was estimated that there were about 100,000 sex workers in Cambodia.

-In 2019, Prime Minister Hun Sen signed a directive banning the Finance Ministry from issuing new online gambling licenses, while operators currently holding online licenses would only be allowed to continue operating until those licenses expire.
+In 2019, PM Hun Sen signed a directive banning the Finance Ministry from issuing new online gambling licences, while operators currently holding online licences would only be allowed to continue operating until those licences expire.
 The directive cited the fact that "some foreigners have used this form of gambling to cheat victims inside and outside the country" as justifying the new policy.
-Cambodia had issued over 150 such licenses before the new policy was announced.
+Cambodia had issued over 150 such licences before the new policy was announced.

-Since the 2020s, Cambodia has emerged as a centre for clandestine fraud operations, particularly large-scale scam compounds controlled by international criminal networks engaged in online fraud.
-Amnesty International has described the Cambodian government as complicit in these activities, following a detailed two-year investigation and research into the extent of the problem.
+Since the early 2020s, Cambodia has become a major base for large-scale online scam operations run from guarded compounds, and the operations have been linked to trafficking for forced criminality, forced labour, and other abuses.
+A 2023 UN human-rights report estimated that around 100,000 people in Cambodia were held in scam operations.
+A 2025 Amnesty International report identified at least 53 scam compounds in Cambodia and documented cases of slavery and torture, and it alleged official failures that enabled abuses to persist, which the Cambodian government denied.
+Cambodian officials also rejected allegations of complicity and pointed to enforcement efforts against online scams.
+In October 2025, the U.S. Department of Justice filed what it described as the largest forfeiture action in its history, seeking forfeiture of approximately 127,271 bitcoin tied to a case alleging that Chen Zhi, described as founder and chairman of the Prince Holding Group, directed forced-labour scam compounds in Cambodia.
+In 2025, the U.S. Treasury's Financial Crimes Enforcement Network identified Cambodia-based Huione Group as a "primary money laundering concern".
+One of the directors of Huione Pay is Cambodian businessman Hun To, nephew of Hun Sen and cousin of Hun Manet.